nasa/Common-Metadata-Repository/search-app/docs/api.md

 ### <a name="retrieving-concepts-by-concept-id-and-revision-id"></a> Retrieve concept with a given concept-id or concept-id & revision-id

 This allows retrieving the metadata for a single concept.
-This is only supported for collections, granules, variables, services and subscriptions.
+This is only supported for collections, granules, variables, services, tools and subscriptions.
 If no format is specified the native format of the metadata (and the native version, if it exists) will be returned.

 By concept id